Biscuits and gravy: History

 The meal emerged as a distinct regional dish after the American Revolutionary War (1775–1783), when stocks of foodstuffs were in short supply.
 Breakfast was necessarily the most substantial meal of the day for a person facing a day of work on the plantations in the American South.
 In addition, the lack of supplies and money meant it had to be cheap.

-Restaurant chains specializing in biscuits and gravy include Biscuitville in Virginia and North Carolina, Tudor's Biscuit World in West Virginia, Biscuits N' Pork in North Carolina, and Biscuit Belly in Kentucky and Indiana.

 Variations

 Tomato gravy is white gravy mixed with crushed or diced tomatoes.